19 Common Payroll Mistakes You Should Avoid When Paying Your Workers

 Before you put a worker on your payroll, you’ll need to classify the kind of work relationship your business has with them.
 You might need to submit a different kind of payroll depending on this predetermined relationship.

 Treating an employee as a contractor or vice versa will cause serious problems down the line.
-Apart from different payroll policies, there are a lot of other aspects that differentiate contractors from employees.
+Apart from different payroll policies, there are a lot of other aspects that differentiate independent contractors from employees.
 For one, employees get their contributions withheld from their salaries, which is not the case for contractors.
 Not to mention that hiring full-time employees requires different tax forms from when hiring independent contractors.
 This misclassification is one of the more serious payroll mistakes that you’d want to avoid at all costs.

-8. Not paying overtime or giving bonuses for performance
+8. Miscalculating overtime pay or performance bonuses

 There is no set overtime pay, but most employers decide to go with 150%-200% of the employee’s regular hourly rate.